 Join us in building a healthy environment and promoting sensible security policies.
 Make a donation to Oregon PSR today

-Guided by the values and expertise of medicine and public health, Oregon Physicians for Social Responsibility (PSR) works to protect human life from the gravest threats to health and survival by striving to end the nuclear threat, advance environmental health and promote peace.
+Guided by the values and expertise of medicine and public health, Oregon Physicians for Social Responsibility (PSR) works to protect human life from the gravest threats to health and survival by striving to end the nuclear threat, advance environmental health, protect our climate and promote peace.

 Physicians for Social Responsiblity (PSR) was founded in 1961 when a group of Boston physicians analyzed the medical consequences of nuclear bombs.
 The New England Journal of Medicine devoted an entire issue to a series of articles describing the research.
 These articles influenced President Kennedy to initiate the Limited Nuclear Test Ban Treaty of 1963, ending atmospheric nuclear testing by the U.S., USSR, and Great Britain.
 PSR’s work grew into a global organization called International Physicians for the Prevention of Nuclear War, which in 1985 was awarded the Nobel Peace Prize.
 PSR has broadened its scope to include other global environmental threats, and was key to the signing of the Persistent Organic Pollutant Treaty in 2001.